jpthiele/dealii-Wiki/Windows.md

 For an overview of different ways to use deal.II on Windows have a look at the corresponding [FAQ entry](https://code.google.com/p/dealii/wiki/FrequentlyAskedQuestions#Can_I_use_deal.II_on_a_Windows_platform?).

+**Warning: please be aware that the following is experimental and you will likely encounter bugs in compilers and deal.II itself.
+Only continue if you are an experienced developer and are willing to experiment.
+We *strongly* recommend other options listed in the FAQ.**

 This page discusses how to compile and run deal.II on native Windows.
 We currently have experimental support for the gcc compiler ported by the [Cygwin64](http://www.cygwin.com/) and [MinGW-w64](http://mingw-w64.sourceforge.net/) project.
 Please note, that currently native Windows platforms aren't officially supported, so expect an a "told you so" as answer if something explodes in a funny way ;-)